Great Illustrated Titles

 2003 Caldecott Award Winner

 In 1974, French aerialist Phillippe Petit threw a tightrope between the two towers of the World Trade Center and spent an hour walking, dancing, and performing high-wire tricks a quarter mile in the sky.
+This true account captures the magic of his daring feats, which were performed a quarter of a mile off the ground.

 From one of the most celebrated and beloved picture book creators working in the field today comes a memorable new character and a suspenseful adventure just right for the very youngest.
 It is Kitten's first full moon, and when she sees it she thinks it is a bowl of milk in the sky.
 And she wants it.
 Does she get it?